Nobel winner Malala opens school for Syrian refugees

 Lebanon, which allows informal settlements on land rented by refugees, says it can no longer cope with the influx from Syria’s four-year conflict.
 More than one in four people living in Lebanon is a refugee.

-The U.N. says the number of Syrian refugees in neighboring countries is expected to reach 4.27 million by the end of the year.
+The U.N. says the number of Syrian refugees in neighbouring countries is expected to reach 4.27 million by the end of the year.

 “In Lebanon as well as in Jordan, an increasing number of refugees are being turned back at the border,” Malala said.
 “This is inhuman and this is shameful.”